 An observer at ground level (A) sees a dull glow in the sky due to this scattered light.

 The image below is a long exposure photograph of New York City and the orange colour of the sky is due to skyglow.
-To be strictly correct there is a small natural component to skyglow, caused by effects such as scattered starlight, scattered moonlight and also some dust in plane of the planets, known as zodiacal light.
-However all these effect together only give rise to a small fraction of the total skyglow over cities.
+There is a small natural component to skyglow, caused by effects such as scattered starlight, scattered moonlight and also some dust in plane of the planets, known as zodiacal light.
+However all these effects added together only give rise to a small fraction of the total skyglow over cities.
 The vast majority of skyglow comes from human activity.

 Image from Wikimedia Commons

 This image was produced by NASA from a number of night time images and shows the extent to which the US is lit up at night.

 One of the effects of skyglow is that it greatly reduces the number of stars which can been seen on a clear night.
 On a perfectly clear moonless night well away from light pollution, it is possible for someone with good eyesight to see up to 4,500 stars (King 2014).
 However, in the centre of a large city such as New York or London, it will only be possible to see around 50 stars – the very brightest ones.
 The night sky is just too bright to allow fainter stars to stand out and it is impossible to make out the constellations.